deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

 ## Why not IPsec or OpenVPN ?

-WireGuard is better suited than IPsec and OpenVPN due to its lightweight design, modern cryptography, built-in NAT traversal support, and simpler implementation.
-Its streamlined design enables it to work more efficiently over networks with limited bandwidth or high latency, while its modern cryptographic techniques reduce the computational overhead required for encryption and decryption.
+WireGuard is seamlessly integrated into the Linux kernel, delivering superior performance and employing advanced encryption techniques.
+Its lightweight configuration makes it particularly well-suited for deployment in DeepSquare, providing a more straightforward setup compared to OpenVPN.

-Additionally, WireGuard's built-in NAT traversal support means it can automatically detect and work around NAT devices without requiring complex configuration or additional network infrastructure.
+Thanks to its UDP-based nature and support for dynamic IPs, WireGuard inherently facilitates NAT traversal, rendering it highly suitable for server-client setups in a decentralized ecosystem like DeepSquare.
+As a result, traditional point-to-point VPN solutions like IPsec are not supported.

-Overall, WireGuard is a compelling option for organizations with large and complex networks where managing multiple VPN connections can become challenging.
+Overall, Wireguard is well-suited in our environment.
+It simplifies the process of establishing and maintaining connections across NAT devices, ensuring smooth and reliable communication between the server and clients, even in dynamic and diverse network environments like DeepSquare.

 ## Limitations

-If you enables the `slirp4netns` container networking will automatically **re-map the user as root**.
+If you enable the `slirp4netns` container networking will automatically **re-map the user as root**.

 Although you are remapped as root, this is still in an unprivileged container, which means that it is not possible to bind restricted ports (like 80).